rmlzy/jsecho/README.md

-A Node.js blog client inspired from Typecho.
+A Node.js Blogging Platform inspired from Typecho.